BlackBladeDesign/NodeMaster/README.md

 # NodeMaster - Node Tree Automation Addon for Blender
 Donate!
 (If you want to): https://www.paypal.com/donate/?hosted_button_id=X44329R2WEKGS

+### About the Addon:
+- I work full time with GLB models, and creating the same node structures every day hundreds of times has driven me to insanity.
+It may only take 3-5 minutes to create the nodes and load the textures, but I needed more.
+- With a single click, you can select your texture folder for your particular model.
+The selected node structure will then automatically generate for you material(s) and load the corrosponding textures.
+- Check out the node suffix dictionary for naming your textures.
+I use Substance Painter all day so I set up the default suffixes to match my export settings.
+Normal, ORM, BaseColor etc.

+Features:
 - Streamline texture loading based on the selected material's name.
 - Automatic Node tree creation with image nodes and custom structures.
 - Load/Reload function to load textures to corresponding nodes, and reload at any time when updating textures externally.